Game of the Year Award

 Best Console Game

-Best Handheld Game
+Best VR Game

 Best Peripheral / Hardware